-Let we understand this with a practical example:
+Let us understand this with a practical example:

-Lets say one of your friends posted a photograph on Facebook.
-Now you go and like the image and then you suddenly see that lets check out the comments too.
-Now while you are browsing over comments you see that likes count increased by count 100 since you liked the picture.
-Yes and there was no reload of the page, just somehow magically the count changed.
-Behind this magic its react.js.
+Let’s say one of your friends posted a photograph on Facebook.
+Now you go and like the image and then you started checking out the comments too.
+Now while you are browsing over comments you see that likes count has increased by 100, since you liked the picture, even without reloading the page.
+This magical count change is because of Reactjs.

 NOTE: React is not a framework.
-It is just a library developed by Facebook to solve some problems that they were facing.
+It is just a library developed by Facebook to solve some problems that we were facing earlier.

 How does it works: